 Dr Peter Forsaith - Deputy Chair

-Historian of Religion, culture and society in 18th century Britain.
-Current research interests include the relationship between the arts and the evangelical revival.
-Co-Ordinator of the Methodist Studies Unit, Oxford Brookes University, and also convener of the Methodist Heritage Forum.
+Historian of religion, culture and society in later 18th and early 19th century Britain.
+Current research interests include the relationship between the arts and evangelicalism, also aspects of 20th-century architecture.
+He is a Research Fellow of the Oxford Centre of Methodism and Church History, Oxford Brookes University.

 Mr Ian Hume

 Conservation accredited Structural Engineer in private practice, formerly Chief Engineer of the Conservation Engineering branch, English Heritage.
 Author of numerous articles and papers on structural engineering matters in relation to conservation.